asset-group/vakt-ble-defender/README.md

 ## 1. 📋 Requirements

+VaktBLE introduces a non-compliant firmware patch, using a [nRF52840 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-DK) and a [nRF52840 Dongle](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-Dongle) as a benevolent MiTM to send/receive raw link layer packets to and from the malicious central over the air.
+It is necessary to flash the driver firmware to the board before starting the Python 3.8 scripts.

 The platform is designed for two setups: an anchored setup using a PC (x86_64) and a portable setup using an embedded Linux system (Orange Pi Zero 3 with ARM Cortex-A53).

 ### 1.1 Hardware dependencies

 * nRF52840-DK - MitM Peripheral (non-compliant)
 * nRF52840-Dongle - MitM central (non-compliant)
-* ESP32 DevKit - Vulnerable BLE target
+* ESP32 DevKit - Vulnerable BLE target (BLE target to defend)
-* nRF52840-Dongle - Malicious Central
+* nRF52840-Dongle - Malicious Central (Attacker)

 ### 1.2 Software depenencies
-The software dependencies are provided in the script *AnchoredSetup/requirements.sh*.
+The software dependencies are provided in the script `AnchoredSetup/requirements.sh`.
 Such scripts are intended to be executed under Ubuntu 22.04.
 However, the main runtime dependencies are listed below:

 * Wireshark 4.1.0 (Included with artifact)
 * Python3 ≥ 3.8.10 (Included with artifact)